rkq/docs/java_platform.md

 *In practice, if true absolute filesystem paths are needed, it is better to forgo the use of absolute paths with FileSystemResource / FileSystemXmlApplicationContext, and just force the use of a UrlResource, by using the file: URL prefix.*

+##### Validation, Data Binding, and Type Conversion

+There are pros and cons for considering validation as business logic, and Spring offers a design for validation (and data binding) that does not exclude either one of them.
+Specifically validation should not be tied to the web tier, should be easy to localize and it should be possible to plug in any validator available.
+Considering the above, Spring has come up with a Validator interface that is both basic and eminently usable in every layer of an application.
+Data binding is useful for allowing user input to be dynamically bound to the domain model of an application (or whatever objects you use to process user input).
+Spring provides the so-called DataBinder to do exactly that.
+The Validator and the DataBinder make up the validation package, which is primarily used in but not limited to the MVC framework.

 ##### Spring Expression Language

 The Spring Expression Language (SpEL for short) is a powerful expression language that supports *querying and manipulating an object graph at runtime*.
 The expression language supports the following functionality: